A Unique Seed Environment

 The more residues that are retained on the soil surface the greater will be the moisture conserved by no-tillage.
-This demands openers with superior residue-handling properties where Cross Slot has no equal (see experiment 15).
+This demands openers with superior residue-handling properties where Cross Slot has no equal.

-Maximum stubble retention traps maximum snow but is often sacrificed to accommodate poor residue handling by openers.
-Cross Slot has no such restriction.
+Stubble retention traps snow during the winter that insulates the soil from extremely low temperatures.
+But stubble is often sacrificed to accommodate poor residue handling by openers.
+Cross Slot maximises stubble retension.

-It takes at least 80% residue retention is to gain greatest benefit from no-tillage.
+It takes at least 80% residue retention to the gain greatest benefit from no-tillage.
 Cross Slot regularly achieves 80%+.

 Cover crops (permanent cover)

 Growing cover crops achieves many of the good things that residue retention achieves between crops.
-Cross Slot handles cover crops with ease and preserves the ground cover they create.
+Cross Slot handles cover crops with ease and preserves the ground cover and soil biology they nourish.

 Supply of Soil Nutrients

 Few things are more important than separately banding fertilizer at seeding so long as this can be achieved without damaging the seed.
-All Cross Slot drills undertake this function as a standard requirement (see experiments 1,2,3,4,6).
+All Cross Slot drills undertake this function as a standard requirement.